 Art Library services include:

-- a group study room for watching videos, viewing slides
+- a group study room for information literacy classes, viewing DVDs and images, and group study.

 - two scanners